Schedule Appointment

 Although vocal cord nodules alter a patient's voice, they are not malignant and do not result in negative health consequences.
 Treatment consists of:

 Polyps appear as a swelling or bump, a stalk-like growth, or a blister-like lesion.
 Like nodules, polyps result from trauma caused by repetitive overuse; however, polyps can also arise from a single episode of vocal cord hemorrhage.
+Vocal cord polyps are more vascular and can occur on either one or both vocal cords.
+Polyps also vary in size and are often larger than nodules.

 Vocal Cord Polyp Symptoms